 What is sepsis?

-Sepsis arises as a result of an overreaction of the immune system following an infection.
+Sepsis is a result of an overreaction of the immune system following an infection.
 The effects can be catastrophic, often leading to organ failure and death.
 It can be triggered by relatively minor injuries; a simple wound that becomes contaminated can be enough.

 NHS failing to meet sepsis treatment targets

-There have been lots of reports in the media of late about the growing problem of sepsis in our hospitals, with the NHS coming under attack for failing to meet targets.
+There have been lots of reports in the media about the growing problem of sepsis in our hospitals, with the NHS coming under attack for failing to meet targets.

 Investigators have discovered that as many as one in four patients with suspected sepsis are forced to wait too long for treatment.

 The recommendation is that patients should be put on an antibiotic drip within an hour of sepsis being suspected.
-The first hour is crucial to survival and campaigners believe that patients are being put at risk by hospital failures during this critical time.
+The first hour is critical to survival and campaigners believe that patients are being put at risk by hospital failures during this crucial time.